irivelez/PS3_Predicting_Poverty/README.md

 The database used for the entire workshop is available in the stores folder of the repository and is called data.Rdata.

-To replicate the work in Rmarkdown it is not necessary to run the lines of code corresponding to the Import_data and Transforming_data chunks, since they process the information directly from the pages and perform the data transformation; instead, the Import_DB chunk can be used to import the transformed database.

-Additionally, it is important to note that point 5 will take time as it must iterate the 2 models for all observations.
-However, to facilitate this, the base available in stores should be loaded.